verifyica-team/pipeliner/MIGRATION.md

 ## Variable Scoping

-1.x.x used the optional `id` field for variable scoping in a pipeline, job, or step.
+1.x.x uses the optional `id` field for variable scoping in a pipeline, job, or step.
 It also did not support `.` in variable names.

 2.x.x scopes variables globally.
 Variable names can now contain `.` characters, allowing for hierarchical variable names.